 This is the famous Bitcoin Beach with near 100% Bitcoin adoption.
 It is accepted everywhere.
 The infrastructure is very decent, and there are quite a few luxury options.
 It is much quieter than El Tunco.
 The target market here is surfers and Bitcoiners.

 Does this mean there aren’t opportunities on the coast?
 Of course not.
 There are villages in between these three towns that are still extremely backwards and where things will inevitably improve, but it will take time.
 The reality is that even though tourism in El Salvador is “booming”, it is coming from a very low base.
-You just don’t see many tourists around and there is spare capacity in these three towns.
+You just don’t see that many tourists around and there is spare capacity in these three towns, but the spare capacity is decreasing as tourism is growing faster than supply of accommodation.

 The real estate market in the capital city of San Salvador in El Salvador